Aspiring PM’s are blown away when I share these two unknown tips with them

 - Be sure you have enough hours and project experience

-> - Project descriptions should be 550 characters or less, not 550 words or less
+- Project descriptions should be 100 words or more

-> - Project descriptions should use the PMI/PMBOK lingo and be written with a sentence or so for each process group of what you did to manage the project
+- Project descriptions should use the PMI/PMBOK lingo and be written with a sentence or so for each process group of what you did to manage the project

 - Descriptions should also be written describing how you lead and managed projects